 Succotash is a classic American dish made with a base of corn and lima beans, usually with other vegetables added for colour and flavour.
 While you can buy a bag of frozen succotash at the grocery store, it doesn’t compare to the homemade version.
 It’s so much more flavourful!

 This recipe is cooked on the stovetop, making it a quick and easy side dish that comes together in a matter of minutes—ideal for those busy weeknights or meals where your main dish needs a lot of attention.
-And although it’s usually served as a side, you can serve it over protein-packed quinoa and you’ve got yourself a complete meal!
+And, although it’s usually served as a side, you can serve it over quinoa and you’ve got yourself a complete meal!

 Why Do They Call It Succotash?